World Celebrates International Developer Relations Day

-The team at DeveloperMode hopes you’ll take today to think about what you need in order to be happy and successful.
+The team at Orbit hopes you’ll take today to think about what you need in order to be happy and successful.

 Sleep.
 A lot.
 Take breaks.
 Tweet or don’t tweet.
 Sprawl when you’re in the airport lounge—that’s what those jumbo 1-person couches are for.
 Don’t burn out - burn in.
 Be proud, but stay humble.
 Don’t drop the mic after your talk no matter how loud the audience is clapping.
 Microphones are expensive and you won’t get invited back next year if you break one.

 Happy International Developer Relations Day.
-You’ve earned it.
+We think you’ve earned it.

 - Why Orbit is Better Than Funnel for Developer Relations